Aftermath of the 2011 Tōhoku earthquake and tsunami

 The aftermath of the 2011 Tōhoku earthquake and tsunami included both a humanitarian crisis and massive economic impacts.
 The tsunami created over 300,000 refugees in the Tōhoku region of Japan, and resulted in shortages of food, water, shelter, medicine and fuel for survivors.
 15,900 deaths have been confirmed.
 In response to the crisis, the Japanese government mobilized the Self-Defence Forces, while many countries sent search and rescue teams to help search for survivors.
 Aid organizations both in Japan and worldwide also responded, with the Japanese Red Cross reporting $1 billion in donations.
-The economic impact included both immediate problems, with industrial production suspended in many factories, and the longer term issue of the cost of rebuilding which has been estimated at ¥10 trillion ($122 billion USD).
+The economic impact included both immediate problems, with industrial production suspended in many factories, and the longer-term issue of the cost of rebuilding which has been estimated at ¥10 trillion (US$122 billion).

 A further serious impact of the tsunami was the critical damage done to the Fukushima Daiichi Nuclear Power Plant, resulting in severe releases of radioactivity and the prospect of a long-term health and environmental hazard in need of an expensive clean-up.

 Humanitarian crisis

-The 2011 Tōhoku earthquake and tsunami caused a large number of displaced people.
-The number of evacuees, as of 26 January 2012, was 341,411.
-Some earthquake survivors died in shelters or in the process of evacuation.
+The 2011 Tōhoku earthquake and tsunami displaced a large number of people.
+At its peak in June 2012, the number of evacuees was 346,987 Some earthquake survivors died in shelters or in the process of evacuation.
 Many shelters struggled to feed evacuees and were not sufficiently equipped medically.

 Fuel shortages hampered relief actions.
 In the first week after the earthquake, supplies of food, water, and medicine were held up due to a fuel shortage and weather conditions.
 Food was limited for some unevacuated people, and as of late March, some were given one meal a day.

-There was a need for temporary housing, as the Japanese government are trying to remove evacuees from large shelters, where there have been reports of poor sanitary conditions.
+There was a need for temporary housing, as the Japanese government tried to remove evacuees from large shelters, where there were reports of poor sanitary conditions.
 As of late March, 8,800 temporary units were planned in Iwate, 10,000 in Miyagi, and 19,000 in Fukushima.

 At the end of July 2011, the number of evacuees in Japan stood at 87,063.
 Of those, 12,905 were residing in public shelters and 19,918 were staying in inns or hotels.
 46,081 units of temporary housing, about 88 percent of the number planned, had been erected.
 Evacuees had moved into 73 percent of the temporary housing available.